AvePoint/cloud-api/docs/docs/Use AvePoint Graph Modern API.md

 |------|------|
 |GET|Read data from a resource.|

 ## Resource

 A resource can be an entity or complex type, commonly defined with properties.
 Your URL will include the resource you are interacting with in the request, such as `customers`, `services`, and `job`.
-You can also use a method to perform operations on these resources.
-For example,
+Methods can also be used to perform operations on these resources.